withastro/contribute.docs.astro.build/src/content/docs/guides/new-feature-docs.md

 If you are adding a new feature to Astro, you must document any new **option**, **configuration**, or **method** that someone building a project with Astro might use.

+It is important to clearly **define your new features** in a way that a reader does not have to dig into paragraphs of text to understand them.
+It is fine to state what something is before you have explained the context in which it is used!

+Start by imagining a reader scanning the page who only wants, or only needs, to understand **what** something is.
+(They understand the context, and perhaps just need to know which options they can configure.)
+Even the reader who doesn't know when or why they will use a feature will benefit from a clear explanation of **what** something is first.
+That reader will then be in a great position to ask, "Oh, and when would I use this?" or "Why would I configure this?" and read further.

+Include a basic usage example, following our [guide to including code samples](/guides/code-samples/).

 ## What should NOT be documented

 Generally, you do not need to document implementation details.
 You may choose to additionally include details that will help people **make decisions as they build their own projects**: choosing when to set a value other than a default, understanding the pros and cons or caveats of certain design decisions, etc. But, implementation details should never be provided **instead** of usage details and real-world examples.